citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 - `description` (String) Description of the delivery group.
 - `desktops` (Attributes List) A list of Desktop resources to publish on the delivery group.
 Only 1 desktop can be added to a Remote PC Delivery Group. (see [below for nested schema](#nestedatt--desktops))
 - `enabled` (Boolean) Whether the delivery group is enabled or not.
 Defaults to `true`.
+- `force_delete` (Boolean) Boolean that indicates the delivery group object should be force deleted on `terraform destroy` action.
+Defaults to `false`.

+~> **Please Note** The force deletion only happens when the `destroy` action is performed, not when setting this parameter to `true`.
+Once this parameter is set to `true`, there must be a successful `terraform apply` run before a `destroy` to update this value in the resource state.
+Without a successful `terraform apply` after this parameter is set, this flag will have no effect.
+If setting this field in the same operation that would require replacing the delivery group or destroying the delivery group, this flag will not work.
+Additionally when importing a delivery group, a successful `terraform apply` is required to set this value in state before it will take effect on a destroy operation.
 - `make_resources_available_in_lhc` (Boolean) In the event of a service disruption or loss of connectivity, select if you want Local Host Cache to keep resources in the delivery group available to launch new sessions.
 Existing sessions are not impacted.

 ~> **Please Note** This setting only impacts Single Session OS Random (pooled) desktops which are power managed.
 LHC is always enabled for Single Session OS static and Multi Session OS desktops.